Pollo Rojo (Chicken Mole Recipe)

 Reconstituting dried chiles unleashes a mass of flavor and untold possibilities.
-This easy Red Pepper Chicken recipe features a bold, deeply smokey, and mildly spicy, red pepper sauce, made out of reconstituted New Mexico chiles.
+This easy Chicken Mole Recipe features a bold, deeply smokey, and mildly spicy, red pepper sauce, made out of reconstituted New Mexico chiles.

 I simply sauteed some thinly sliced chicken cutlets and blanketed them with warm vivid red pepper sauce.
 The red pepper sauce offers a rustic quality with a touch of sweetness that makes the chicken ridiculously exciting.
-It’s a brilliant sauce for the Red Pepper Chicken, but is fantastic on beef and pork as well.
+It’s a brilliant sauce for the Chicken Mole Recipe, but is fantastic on beef and pork as well.

 Yield: 4-6 servings